GROMACS

 There is a leading ./ on the gmx.sh to indicate that the command you want to run should be the file gmx.sh in your current working directory. gmx.sh is not in your $PATH so typing gmx.sh without the ./ will print gmx.sh: command not found.

+There will often be multiple interactive runs of gmx.sh with various commands to prepare your data for the mdrun command.
 Once you’ve prepared all of your files for the mdrun command, you can submit the mdrun job to be run for it’s larger, longer calculations.

 Submitting the mdrun job